ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

             ./rt.sh -a <account_name> -k -n "control_c48 intel"

          where ``<account_name>`` is replaced with the name of an account where the user can charge computational resources.
          The ``-k`` option will preserve the run directory after the forecast finishes.
-The ``rt.conf`` file contains all of the currently maintained RTs.
+The :wm-repo:`rt.conf <blob/develop/tests/rt.conf>` file contains all of the currently maintained RTs.

       * Users can run the entire RT suite using the ecFlow workflow manager: